 Remuneration to the members in Skanska's management shall consist of fixed salary, variable remuneration, if any, other customary benefits and pension.
 The total remuneration should be market-related and reflect distinguished performance.
 The Compensation Committee and the Board decide on remuneration.

 Remuneration to the senior executives in Skanska AB shall consist of fixed salary, variable remuneration, if any, other customary benefits and pension.
-The senior executives include the CEO and the other members of the Senior Executive Team.
+The senior executives include the CEO and the other members of the Group Leadership Team.
 The combined remuneration for each executive must be market-related and competitive in the labor market in which the executive is placed, and distinguished performance should be reflected in the total remuneration.

 Remuneration related to responsibility